300 Dance Improvisation I - This course is concerned with the development

 design, dynamics, theme, and group choreography.
 Prerequisite: Dance

-Two credits Iannacone Fall & Spring semesters
+Three credits Iannacone Fall & Spring semesters

 310 Creative Dance for Children - An introduction to creative dance for children.
 Teaching methods will focus on grades K-6.
 Prerequisite: two credits in dance technique; none for students in teacher education.